Kansas Senate: History

 The Kansas Senate helped enact a law in 1905 to restrict children under 14 from working in factories, meatpacking houses, or mines.

 With the help of progressive state senators, women gained the right to vote through a constitutional amendment approved by Kansans on November 5, 1912.

 Democrats only gained control of the Kansas Senate briefly in the early 1900s and haven't held it since 1917.

 Since 1966, the Kansas Legislature holds annual general sessions.
 A constitutional amendment adopted at the 1974 general election extended the duration of the session held in the even-numbered years from 60 to 90 calendar days, subject to extension by a vote of two-thirds of the elected membership of each house.

 In the 2000s the Kansas Democratic Party was able to win statewide offices and make gains in the Kansas Senate by benefiting from tension in the Kansas Republican Party between its conservative and moderate wings.
-These gains, however, were erased in the 2010 Kansas elections.